9ae/ace/wiki/vault/c.zaki.major.md

 *What is their method of manipulation?*
 Acts of kindness, or helping out.
 After meeting Sicili, he is always willing to offer help to Vio.
 To get close to Edgar, he takes on more government secret jobs.
 He has learned this through his relationship with the poison master.

+## What is the cost of their power?

 ---